mmzsource/mxmmz/README.md

 ```

 That's it.
 Now you run `./gen.clj` and whenever you think you're ready to
-publish, `cd publish` and add, commit, push. `cd..` and you're back on your
+publish, `cd publish` and add, commit and `git push origin gh-pages`.
+Execute
-original branch.
+`cd ..` to get back on the master branch.

 ## Motivation